 EV.
-JOSEPH PHILP, B.D., of East London, Out., was born in the township of Manvers, County of Durham, on the 4th of September, 1851.
-He is of English descent, his parents having come from Cornwall, Eug., about forty-seven years ago.
+JOSEPH PHILP, B.D., of East London, Ont., was born in the township of Manvers, County of Durham, on R EV.
+JOSEFFFFFILL, D.D., OF Last London, One, the optimized state and the second state of the second state and was continued by private forty-seven years ago.
 His education was commenced at the public schools, and was continued by private study, summer schools and special courses.
 He was the first Canadian to graduate from the Chautauqua School of Theology, receiving the degree of B.D. in January, 1890.
-He is a graduate of the C.L.S.C. of the class of 1883, and of the C.N.D. of
+He is a graduate of the C.L.S.C. of the class of 1883, and of the C.N.D. of 1881.

-1881.
 He has also for many years made a special study of the science of geology.
 Mr. Philp, like many prominent men of the day, spent his early life on his father's farm.
 In 1869, when in his eighteenth year, he entered the ministry of the Methodist Church.
 Before ordination he travelled the following circuits: Omemee, Millbrook, Nelson and Ancaster.
-He was ordained in 1873, and since that time he has served very acceptably the church at Manyers, Blyth, Holmesville, Belgrave, Sparta, Talbotville, St. Thomas Central, Watford and London East, his present charge.
+He was ordained in 1873, and since that time he has served very acceptably the church at Manvers, Blyth, Holmesville, Belgrave, Sparta, Talbotville, St. Thomas Central, Watford and London East, his present charge.
 He has had a large share of District and Conference honors, and has been for five years Conference treasurer of the Superannuation Fund.
 He is a strong advocate of temperance principles, and practices and takes a special interest in the Sunday School and Bible Society work of the present day.
-He is a great student, an earnest hard worker. and has been very successful in building churches and paying off church debts.
-He has also been very successful in evaugelistic work, frequently doubling the membership on his charges.
+He is a great student, an earnest hard worker, and has been very successful in building churches and paying off church debts.
+He has also been very successful in evangelistic work, frequently doubling the membership on his charges.
 As a pastor his kindness of heart and brotherly sympathy win for him a place in the affections of all his parishioners.
 As a preacher he has few equals in the practical presentation of the Gospel.
 Mr. Philp was united in marriage with Miss Louisa Wright Bennett, of Copetown, on the 11th of June, 1875.